 The HMS Drury (K316) was an Evarts-class destroyer escort laid down on February 12, 1942, and launched on July 24, the same year.
 It was transferred to the United Kingdom and served there for 2 years as HMS Drury K316 until it was transferred back to the U.S. Navy on August 20, 1945.
 During its activities, the ship carried a complement of 156 people on board.
 After the return, the ship also served in the USA for a few months before being struck on November 16, 1945, and sold for scrapping the following year.
-Asbestos-containing products and materials can become more dangerous as they become brittle and likely to release fibers into the environment.
-Scientists now know that exposure to asbestos can cause a number of fatal diseases including mesothelioma, an aggressive cancer of the lining of organs, and asbestosis, progressive scarring of the lungs.
-If you think you were exposed to asbestos while serving aboard the USS Drury, it's best to ensure you get a clear diagnosis.
-If you have been diagnosed with an asbestos-related health condition, you may be eligible to file an asbestos claim to receive compensation and health care benefits through the VA.
+Asbestos-containing products and materials can become more dangerous as they become brittle and are likely to release fibers into the environment.
+Scientists now know that exposure to asbestos can cause a number of fatal diseases including mesothelioma, an aggressive cancer of the lining of organs, and asbestosis, the progressive scarring of the lungs.
+If you believe you were exposed to asbestos while serving aboard the USS Drury, it's best to ensure you get a clear diagnosis.
+If you have been diagnosed with an asbestos-related health condition, you may be eligible to file an asbestos claim to receive compensation from asbestos trust funds and health care benefits through the VA.